PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 }
 ```

-Here we search an array, but again any asynchronous operations can happen here.
+For the purpose of the example we search an array, but again any asynchronous operations can happen here.

 The consolidated data that was fetched (here a single `Post` matching the given slug) is returned in a `DataResponse` object.

-Finally, we define a `render` method that will output HTML markup for a given data object :
+Finally, we define a `render` method that will output HTML markup for a given data object:

 ```ts filename=pages/posts.ts lines=[5,14-22]
 import {